-What I’m getting at is that – and feel free to call me crazy now – the amount of titles in my gaming backlog… well, they’re starting to weigh me down.
+What I’m getting at is that – and feel free to call me crazy now – the number of titles in my gaming backlog… well, they’re starting to weigh me down.
 Not physically, obviously, but since many developers know no greater joy than for someone to play their game, staring at hundreds of bought-but-never-played games is slightly disheartening.
 I’ll likely never have time to play them all and while each creator did get paid for his/her/their work, for many, that’s not ‘enough’.

 Enough to pay the bills in some cases, sure, but imagine being in their shoes: wouldn’t you rather have someone experience it too, as opposed to simply spending a few bucks and letting it be that?
 I certainly would!
 Because of this, it’s a good thing that video games don’t have feelings.
 I mean, if they did, a lot of them would be the equivalent of that one kid in the playground no one wants to hang with, which would be downright terrible.
 Terrible, unbelievably strange and a bit creepy.

 Much as I enjoy the discounts, added exposure and such that bundles offer, these are very much part of this ‘backlog’ problem.
 Five games for a few bucks?
-Sure, why not!
-Oh?
+Sure, why not?
 Ten games for $5?
 Yay!
 And so on and so forth.
 I have a feeling sales figures on bundles would look quite different if everyone took a long hard look at the contents, asking themselves if they’d ever get around to playing them, though.

-Very few do however, and because of this, x sales rarely – if ever – translate directly to x users also experiencing the game in question.
-It goes without saying that this problem will probably never affect the industry in any major way, but like I said before, there are those who care about having someone experience their creation, more than anything else.
+Very few do, however, and because of this, x sales rarely – if ever – translate directly to x users also experiencing the game in question.
+It goes without saying that this problem will probably never affect the industry in any major way, but as I said before, there are those who care about having someone experience their creation, more than anything else.
 Heck, I know for a fact that there are those who ventured into the strange world of video game development for this very reason.

-Doesn’t matter if you play through the entire thing, grabbing every last collectible and completing even the most well-hidden quests across the land, although that’s certainly not entirely out of the question.
+Doesn’t matter if you play through the entire thing, grabbing every last collectable and completing even the most well-hidden quests across the land, although that’s certainly not entirely out of the question.
 What’s important is that you’ve at least installed and tried it, before casting it aside, leaving the game to collect dust on a digital shelf.
 Never know what amazing adventures you might be missing out on.

-So when the next an amazing discount pops up on your radar, be sure to take a glance at your ever-growing backlog first.
+So when the next amazing discount pops up on your radar, be sure to take a glance at your ever-growing backlog first.
 Not that I’m recommending against ever buying another before finishing those already owned, as for most, that would be a tad silly.
 All I’m saying is… no one wants to be ‘that game’ in the virtual playground.